jfzhuang/IFR/README.md

 ````

 ## Stage Two Training of Accel
 For example, train Accel18 on 2 GPUs.
-Checkpoints would saved in ./Accel/work_dirs.
+Checkpoints would be saved in ./Accel/work_dirs.
 ````bash
 mkdir ./Accel/work_dirs
 # train Accel18 with baseline model